GrantBirki/errbot/README.md

 [#] Container is now running!
 ```

-### Testing 🧪

 If you followed the steps above and everything succeeded, you should get a DM from the bot stating that it is "Now Online".
 You should note that you will only get this message if `BOT_ADMINS='@username'` is set to your username in the `config.env` file.

+### Testing and Building Locally 🧪

+**Important**: Make sure you followed the setup instructions above first

-For further plugin testing, you may run the following command to launch a local instance of your bot and interact with it over the command line:
+For plugin testing, you may run the following command to launch a local instance of your bot and interact with it over the command line:

 ```console
 $ make local